streamx-hub/streamx-blueprints/services/processing/image-optimizer/README.md

 The service sends the adjusted pages as well as non-adjusted pages to outgoing channel with the same name and metadata as the original page.
 Therefore, StreamX mesh should not define any additional relaying feature for pages.

+Note: if the incoming event for the page adjustment feature is not a Page Publish event, it will be forwarded to the outgoing channel without processing.

 ## Configuration

 `streamx.blueprints.image-optimizer.optimized-file-paths-pattern` - a Regular Expression